Ame-no-Minakanushi: During the medieval and early modern periods

 A number of Hirata's disciples, meanwhile, came to formulate different understandings of Ame-no-Minakanushi from their mentor.
 One such disciple, Mutobe Yoshika (1798-1864), for instance argued that all the stars in the sky have their own planetary system similar to the Sun; the Kojiki's description of the generation of heaven and Earth thus does not refer to the entire cosmos as Hirata interpreted it, but the Solar System (which Mutobe equates with the mythical Takamagahara) alone.
 According to Mutobe, all the stars with their respective planetary system were formed by the three deities of creation, who then came down to dwell in the Solar System.
 Unlike Hirata, Mutobe relegated Ame-no-Minakanushi and the other two deities of creation to a minor role and instead accorded high status to the earthly deity Ōkuninushi, who he argued was given jurisdiction by the gods Takamimusubi and Amaterasu not only over the lives and fates of human beings but also over grains and other foods.
 He thus took the evaluation Hirata had given to the three kami of creation and reapplied it to Ōkuninushi, essentially elevating him to a kind of supreme deity.

 Worship

 The Buddhist deity Myōken, who was worshiped in Japan since at least the 7th century, became conflated with Ame-no-Minakanushi during the early modern period due to Myōken's association with the Big Dipper and the northern pole star.
 When the Meiji government mandated the separation of Buddhism and Shinto, many shrines dedicated to Myōken became shrines to Ame-no-Minakanushi.
 Ame-no-Minakanushi was also one of the patron deities of the Taikyo Institute (大教院, Taikyoin), a short-lived government organization that promoted a state-sponsored fusion of Buddhism and Shinto after the earlier separation policy was deemed as being too divisive.

-In the Oomoto religious text Michi no Shiori, written by Onisaburo Deguchi in 1904, the Supreme God of the universe is identified as Ame-no-Minakanushi.
+In the Oomoto religious text Michi no Shiori, written by Deguchi Onisaburo in 1904, the Supreme God of the universe is identified as Ame-no-Minakanushi.
+Deguchi, in turn, derived this idea from Honda Chikaatsu's teachings.

+Ame-no-Minakanushi is one of the main deities worshipped at Seicho-No-Ie shrines.